TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/socketlimitexceeded.md

 - Modify the runbook to release socket connections and connection pools as soon as possible.
 This will keep the number of open sockets to a minimum.
 [Sysinternals TCPView](https://docs.microsoft.com/sysinternals/downloads/tcpview), to monitor socket usage, is a valuable tool when debugging the PowerShell cmdlets to reduce socket consumption on a local PowerShell IDE.

 #### 3) Optimize the runbook
-Another option is to optimize the runbook.

-One optimization option is to create child runbooks.
-If your runbook loops through the same function on a number of resources, such as a database operation on several databases, you can move that function to a [child runbook](https://docs.microsoft.com/azure/automation/automation-child-runbooks).
-Each of these child runbooks executes in parallel in separate processes decreasing the total number of sockets necessary for each runbook.
+Another option is to optimize the runbook by starting child runbooks from the parent runbook.
+If your runbook loops through the same function on a number of resources, such as a database operation on several databases, you can move that function to a [child runbook](https://docs.microsoft.com/azure/automation/automation-child-runbooks#starting-a-child-runbook-using-cmdlet).
+Each of these child runbooks will execute in parallel in separate processes, and thereby decrease the total amount of time for the parent runbook to complete.

 The PowerShell cmdlets that enable this scenario are: